RichardFreedman/mei_tools/Sib_to_MEI_Guide.md

 ## What are MEI Tools?

 - [MEI Tools](https://github.com/RichardFreedman/mei_tools/blob/main/README.md) are a set of Python scripts that transform the flat MEI files produced by sibmei as rich MEI files.
-See:
 - MEI Tools are modular:  various functions can be included/excluded depending on the required output.
 These include:
 - editing metadata
 - removing and correcting music features such as inicipts, lyrics, musica ficta, etc.